Music and Art Therapy for Individuals with Dementia: Enhancing Quality of Life

 This not only enhances the quality of life but also empowers caregivers, family members, and healthcare professionals to provide compassionate care.

 • Dementia prevention: Understanding the risk factors associated with dementia allows us to develop strategies aimed at reducing its onset or progression.
-Early interventions focusing on lifestyle modifications such as diet, physical activity, and have shown promising results.
+Early interventions focusing on lifestyle modifications such as diet, physical activity, and mental stimulation have shown promising results.

 • Therapy alternatives: The integration of music and art therapy into dementia care offers a non-pharmacological approach that addresses emotional well-being while stimulating cognitive functioning.
 These creative therapies have been proven effective in maintaining social connections and enhancing self-expression.